 - Learner agency and the power to act and persevere in the presence of internal or external constraints;

 - Autoethnography as a tool for educating about lived experiences and life choices;

 - The democratization of knowledge structures and learner agency through media and technology;

 - Perceptions of virtual immersion and reality and its psychosocial impact on learning; and the

-A hallmark of the trajectory of my funded research projects is to contribute evidence concerning the psychosocial impact of learning technologies for/of/in science, technology, engineering, math (STEM) and health education.
-My research program has resulted in a significant record of funding primarily from federal tri-councils, peer reviewed publications across several fields, and educational software applications such as Falling Skies v2.0 (2019, UBC) and Silence of the Bees (2011, Harvard), Falling Skies v1.0 (2015, UVic), and Falling Skies v2.0 (2019, UBC).
+A hallmark of the trajectory of my funded research projects is to contribute evidence concerning the psychosocial impact of learning technologies for/of/in science, technology, engineering, math (STEM), public health, and medical education.
+My research program has resulted in a significant record of funding primarily from federal tri-councils, peer-reviewed publications across several fields, and educational software applications such as There’s a New Frog in Town(2011, Harvard), Silence of the Bees (2011, Harvard), Falling Skies v1.0 (2015, UVic), and Falling Skies v2.0 (2019, UBC).